Capco

-Capco is a business and technology management consultancy owned by Wipro, operating primarily in the financial services and energy sectors.
-Capco's operational headquarters are in London, England (approx. 2,000 consultants), with 32 offices across the Americas, Europe, and Asia Pacific.
+Capco is a British business and technology management consultancy, operating primarily in the financial services and energy sectors.
+Capco's operational headquarters are in London, England (approx. 1,500 consultants), with 32 offices across the Americas, Europe, and Asia Pacific.

 The company offers services primarily in banking, capital markets, wealth and investment management, insurance, finance, risk & compliance.
 It also has an energy consulting practice in the US.